Guidelines for check boxes

 - Limit check box text content to no more than two lines.

-- Word the text content as a statement that the check mark makes true, and the absence of a check mark makes false.
+- Word the checkbox label as a statement that the check mark makes true and the absence of a check mark makes false.

 - Use the default font unless your brand guidelines tell you to use another.